Finally after few months of speculation alpha version of jQuery Mobile 1.4

 First and foremost this release was focused on performance improvements and widgets rewrites.
 If anyone of you ever worked with previous jQuery Mobile versions you could have noticed that this framework heavily depends on HTML DOM manipulation.
 This also resulted in heavy performance requirements that could have caused usability degradation on mobile devices.
 This new version is increasing performance through reduced DOM manipulation.

-Button, as one of a keystones to jQuery Mobile widgets have experienced the greatest changes.
+Button, as one of the keystones to jQuery Mobile widgets, have experienced the greatest changes.
 Generation of inner markup for elements styled as buttons has been completely removed.
 Developers have even reduced the amount of classes that are added by the framework.

 This has been replaced by a pure CSS solution where the level of specificity of the selector determines what theme (swatch) is applied.
-For example if swatch ‘A’ is applied to page div it will inherently work to inner elements like header, content and footer.
+For example, if swatch ‘A’ is applied to a page div it will inherently work to inner elements like header, content and footer.

 Icons have also seen a full overhaul.
 What we got are new vector-based SVG icons with a fallback to external PNG icons on browsers that don’t support inline SVG.
 It goes even more, to support different devices we will get additional stylesheets, each with different icon CSS.